MSVermet/Cell-Nuclei-Detection-And-Segmentation-CENet-UNet/README.md

 <img src="https://github.com/MSVermet/MSc-Thesis/blob/main/voorkant.jpg" width="400" height="300">

-- [Code](https://github.com/MSVermet/MSc-Thesis/tree/main/code) - this folder contains three notebooks with codes: one with U-Net model, CE-Net model, and one where the results of both models are combined.
+- [Code](https://github.com/MSVermet/MSc-Thesis/tree/main/code) - this folder contains three notebooks with codes: one with U-Net model, CE-Net model, and one where the results of both models are combined

 - [Data](https://warwick.ac.uk/fac/cross_fac/tia/data/pannuke) - this is a link to the dataset that is used in this research